 Bob traces a long and varied IT career that has culminated in Blue IoT — a transformational start-up driven by his passion, vision and the remarkable team he has assembled.
 He shares both the personal and entrepreneurial challenges he has encountered, from early setbacks to fostering a healthy team culture to understanding client needs to adapting evolving technologies within a burgeoning new space.

-Blue IoT has developed a range of leading edge technologies, platforms and sensors of all descriptions combined with data analytics and interpretation, machine learning and AI.
+Blue IoT has developed a range of leading edge technologies, platforms and sensors of all descriptions combined with data analytics and interpretation, machine learning and Artificial Intelligence (AI) is a very large and broad spectrum of technologies which most people would be familiar with through....
 The company is driven by Bob’s hunger for excellence, commitment to making a difference and progressing towards a more sustainable future.
 In this far-ranging conversation, he describes the path, the people and the values that have fueled his company’s rapid growth.

 Enjoy a deep dive into how Blue IoT is pioneering the reduction of risk, carbon footprint, energy, maintenance and operations costs for a multitude of built environments – offices and malls, governmental and university buildings – that impact individual lives and the planet every day.